MarieMartin33/Genomic-CDM/omop-gcdm.md

-  float per_target_base_cover_100x "NULL Percentage of selected bases" varchar(255) alignment_tools "NULL, Information about the name and version of the alignment tool" varchar(255) variant_calling_tools "NULL, Information about the name and version of variant calling tool" varchar(255) chromosome_corrdinate "NULL, Coordinated system for numbering the chromosomes" varchar(255) annotation_tools "NULL, Information about the tool used for annotation" varchar(255) annotation_databases "NULL, Information about the database for annotation" }
+  float per_target_base_cover_100x "NULL Percentage of selected bases" varchar(255) alignment_tools "NULL, Information about the name and version of the alignment tool" varchar(255) variant_calling_tools "NULL, Information about the name and version of variant calling tool" integer chromosome_coordinate_concept_id "NULL, Coordinated system for numbering the chromosomes, ex.
+O-Based" varchar(255) annotation_tools "NULL, Information about the tool used for annotation" varchar(255) annotation_databases "NULL, Information about the database for annotation" }

+reference_genome_concept_id
+read_type_concept_id
+chromosome_coordinate_concept_id

 %% note "target_gene table, FROM OMOP G-CDM" target_gene{
   integer target_gene_id PK "NOT NULL, A system-generated unique identifier for each target region" integer genomic_test_id FK "NOT NULL, A foreign key identifier to the platform containing the target region.
-The details of that platform are stored in the Platform_info table" varchar(50) hgnc_id "NOT NULL, Gene ID based on HGNC nomenclature" varchar(50) hgnc_symbol	"NOT NULL, Gene Symbol given by HGNC nomenclature"
+The details of that platform are stored in the Platform_info table" integer gene_concept_id "NOT NULL, Gene ID, mainly based on HGNC nomenclature"
+  %%varchar(50) hgnc_symbol	"NOT NULL, Gene Symbol given by HGNC nomenclature"
   %%varchar(50) chromosome_id "NOT NULL, Chromosome ID"
   %%integer start_position "NOT NULL, start position"
   %%integer end_position "NOT NULL, end position"